cryptogogue/vol-node-setup/README.md

 Make the following changes:

 * Verify the A record IP is set correctly
-* Change the root domain records Proxy status to DNS only
+* Change the root domain records Proxy status to DNS only (by clicking 'edit' and then the orange cloud icon; it should turn gray)
 * Add a new CNAME record
   * Name: *
   * Target: your domain name